vesperporta/workcraft/README.md

 Communications defines a state of currency creation from task artistry for an individual by producing emotionally rich representations of a task into a worthy medium to reproduce a format of currency according to music math mosaics.
 IET forming real currency for a person to want to rally behind as a self made currency of high tasking profit from effort expected of a state of economy demanding higher conceptual formats of currency to validate their lives as interchange of work.

 Exchange rates between currencies are set to thought conceptual order of breaking from a task in success for a department or contrary as learning opportunities expanded separately.

+## IET Management
+Management of tasks as a horoscope of itself acting in an environment of horoscopes, official meetings and formalities are defined to handle process of tasks through departments and businesses.